AlexDiata/ITBA_3205_Eart-Benders/README.md

-# Landslide risk reduction framework
+# Landslide Risk Reduction Framework: Exploratory Data Analysis on Deforestation-Induced Landslides in the Philippines

 ### Introduction